 A non-technical course that emphasizes music fundamentals, history, literature, styles, composers, and performers and is designed to increase the enjoyment and appreciation of music.
 It is open to all students, and no musical background is necessary.
-Offered each spring semester.
+(Spring only).

 121-122 Theory I-II (3-3).